stefanium1389/civ-js/README.md

 Research technologies by accumulating culutre which is produced in the temple!
 Build buildings with production from the mines!

-Can you manage all that to make the wonder in 150 turns?
+Can you manage all that to build The Great Wonder in 150 turns?